Brazil's largest party closer to backing impeachment after protests

 And former President Luiz Inácio Lula da Silva, an able negotiator and longtime ally of the PMDB, might join Rousseff's government and help soothe strained relations.

 Still, after Sunday's large turnout, PMDB officials said they could be ready to formally vote Rousseff from office by the end of May, or even sooner.
-The impeachment effort, which began last year, is driven by accounting irregularities in the government budget.
+The impeachment effort, which began last year, seeks Rousseff's ouster because of accounting irregularities in the government budget.

 PMDB officials said the protests swayed party members because they confirmed recent opinion polls showing that most Brazilians want to see Rousseff impeached.